argonne-lcf/balsam/docs/README.md

 If `which pg_ctl`  does not show a Postgres on your system, get the postgres binaries from https://www.enterprisedb.com/download-postgresql-binaries .
 You only need to unzip and add the postgres bin/ to your PATH.

+### Deploying Balsam Server locally

+Use the `balsam server deploy` command line interface to automate Postgres, Redis, and Gunicorn Management.

 ## Provision the database